Kidney and bladder diseases in rabbits

 Specialized diagnostics

-• In some cases further investigations are required: CT, contrast medium procedure, kidney biopsy (rare).
+• In some cases further investigations: CT scan, contrast agent procedure, kidney biopsy (rare).

-• In case of infections: urine culture, if necessary specific tests for E. cuniculi .
+• In case of infections: urine culture, possibly specific tests for E. cuniculi.

 Assessment & Prognosis

 • The earlier the diagnosis, the better.
-However, "normal values" in rabbits are not as well defined as in other pets, so interpretation must be individualized. vetexotic.theclinics.com
+However, "normal values" in rabbits are not as well defined as in other pets, so the interpretation must be done on a case-by-case basis. vetexotic.theclinics.com

-• Chronic diseases often cannot be cured, but quality and lifespan can be improved.
+• Chronic diseases are often incurable, but their quality and lifespan can be improved.

-In the case of kidney and bladder diseases in rabbits, there are a variety of therapeutic options – depending on the type of disease, severity and age of the animal.
+In the case of Kidney and bladder diseases in rabbits There are a wide variety of therapeutic options – depending on the type of disease, severity and age of the animal.

 General measures

-• Improve hydration: Always provide clean, fresh water, offer multiple drinking sources.
-If necessary, administer subcutaneous fluid therapy in consultation with your veterinarian .
+• Improving hydration: always provide clean and fresh water, offer multiple drinking points.
+If necessary, administer subcutaneous fluid therapy in consultation with the doctor.
+Veterinarian.
 Ask A Vet

-• Dietary adjustment: Feed low in calcium, plenty of hay (grass hay), and fresh feed with low calcium content.
+• Dietary adjustments: Feed with low calcium content, plenty of hay (grass hay) and fresh feed with low calcium content.
 Encourage exercise. companion-animals.extension.org+1

-• Pain therapy and support of the general condition (e.g. promoting appetite, ensuring digestion).
+• Pain therapy and support of general health (e.g., promoting appetite, ensuring digestion).

 Specific therapy for renal insufficiency

-• In case of acute renal failure: intensive care (IV fluids, electrolyte monitoring) may be necessary.
+• In case of acute renal failure: intensive care may be necessary (IV fluids, electrolyte monitoring).
 PetMD

-• For chronic renal failure: slow progression, regular checkups, possible dietary therapy, fluid intake, and blood monitoring.
+• In cases of chronic renal insufficiency: slow progression, regular check-ups, possibly dietary therapy, fluid intake, monitoring of blood values.
 Ask A Vet

-Therapy for urinary stones or urinary tract blockage
+Therapy for kidney stones or urinary tract blockage

-• Pain management, stabilization (fluids, sedation if necessary) before surgery.
+• Pain management, stabilization (fluids, possibly sedation) before surgical procedure.
 Rabbit Welfare Association & Fund (RWAF)

-• In some cases, surgical removal of stones or nephrectomy (removal of a kidney) may be necessary—the latter only if the other kidney is healthy and the rabbit is suitable.
+• In some cases, surgical removal of stones or nephrectomy (removal of a kidney) is necessary – the latter only if the other kidney is healthy and the rabbit is suitable.
 Rabbit Welfare Association & Fund (RWAF)

-• Prevention of relapses: Adjustment of diet and posture, possibly promoting urine flow.
+• Prevention of relapses: Adjusting diet and posture, possibly promoting urine flow.

 Therapy for infectious causes

-• For E. cuniculi : antiparasitic therapy (e.g., fenbendazole) in consultation with a veterinarian, possibly accompanied by kidney and urinary tract-specific measures.
+• With E. cuniculi: antiparasitic therapy (e.g. fenbendazole) in consultation with a veterinarian, possibly accompanied by kidney and urinary tract-specific measures.
 Ask A Vet+1

 Prevention – The most important thing for rabbit owners

-To prevent kidney and bladder diseases in rabbits from arising in the first place or to detect them as early as possible, here are the key preventive measures:
+So that the topic Kidney and bladder diseases in rabbits To prevent the development of a problem in the first place or to detect it as early as possible, here are the key preventive measures:

-• Lots of high-quality grass hay (e.g. meadow or haylage) instead of alfalfa hay or feed with a high calcium content.
+• Plenty of high-quality grass hay (e.g., meadow or haylage) instead of alfalfa hay or feed high in calcium.

 • Limit calcium-rich herbs and vegetables.

-• Balanced pellet feed – but do not overfeed.
+• Balanced pellet feed – but don't overfeed.

-• Regular green fodder to stimulate drinking behavior and digestion.
+• Regular feeding of green fodder to stimulate drinking behavior and digestion.

 2. Water / Hydration

-• For older animals or animals at risk: Monitor the amount of fluid consumed and consult a veterinarian if it is significantly increased or decreased.
+• For older animals or animals at risk: Observe the amount of water consumed and consult a veterinarian if it is significantly increased or decreased.

 3. Movement & Environment

-• Provide rabbits with sufficient space and stimulation to move around so that urine production and excretion function normally.
+• Provide rabbits with sufficient space and stimulation for movement – so that urination and excretion function normally.

 • Cleanliness and care of the cage or enclosure: Avoid urine deposits, as they can irritate the urinary tract.